-Sometimes you may run out of something and haven’t got round to replacing yet, or that emergency birthday cake you made in a rush last week took a hard hit on your flour supplies?
+Perhaps you ran out of vanilla essence and haven’t got around to replacing yet, or that emergency birthday cake you made in a rush last week took a hard hit on your flour supplies?
 Maybe you’re a repeat offender and regularly play it fast and loose with the recipe ingredients.

 So, what would happen if we wanted to bake a cake – for instance – but there was still no suitable flour available?